Peter Williams (physicist): Career

 He began an academic career at Selwyn College, Cambridge.
-He then moved to industry and worked first at VG Instruments and later Oxford Instruments.
-He was chairman of Oxford Instruments from 1991 until his retirement in 1999.
+He then moved to industry and worked first at VG Instruments.
+He was chief executive of Oxford Instruments from its flotation in 1983 until his retirement in 1998.

 Sir Peter is currently chairman of the National Physical Laboratory and vice-president and treasurer of the Royal Society.
 He was previously master of St Catherine's College, Oxford (2000–2002), president of the Institute of Physics (2000–2002), president of the British Association for the Advancement of Science (2002–2003) and chairman of the UK's Engineering and Technology Board (2001–2006).
 He has been a member of the InterAcademy Council's Committee to Review the Intergovernmental Panel on Climate Change that reported in August 2010.

 In 2005 Williams became the fifth chancellor of the University of Leicester.
 He was also appointed patron for research at Marie Curie Cancer Care.
 He retired from this position in 2010.
 In 2015 Williams was appointed chairman of Kromek, an innovative British tech company making detectors for the medical, security and nuclear sectors.